MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *   Full access to [Microsoft Edge DevTools][DevtoolsProgressiveWebApps] for debugging your app

 > [!IMPORTANT]
-> To tailor PWAs specifically for Windows 10 that send WinRT API requests from JavaScript, see the [documentation specific to the EdgeHTML PWA features][PwaEdgehtmlIndex].
+> To tailor PWAs specifically for Windows 10 that make WinRT API requests using JavaScript, see the [documentation specific to the EdgeHTML PWA features][PwaEdgehtmlIndex].
 Learn more about testing your PWA on Windows 10 and distributing it in the Microsoft Store.

 ## Requirements